douglasgreen/outlines/computing/web_development/apache_web_server.md

 -   HTTP/3 Support: As previously mentioned, Apache will likely introduce support for HTTP/3, aligning with the latest web standards.
 -   Enhanced Performance and Scalability: Future versions might focus on improving performance and scalability, especially in cloud and distributed computing environments.
 -   Modular Architecture Enhancements: Apache may continue to evolve its modular architecture, making it easier for developers to add or customize functionality.
--   Improved Security Features: Anticipating future cybersecurity challenges, Apache\'s roadmap might include advanced security features and improved encryption protocols.
+-   Improved Security Features: Anticipating future cybersecurity challenges, Apache's roadmap might include advanced security features and improved encryption protocols.
 -   Integration with Emerging Technologies: Incorporating tools for easier integration with AI, ML, and IoT could be part of Apache's strategy to stay relevant.

 In conclusion, the future of Apache Web Server hinges on its ability to adapt to emerging web technologies, maintain its pivotal role in the web ecosystem, and continually innovate through its features and roadmap.
 Its open-source nature and strong community support are key assets in navigating these evolving landscapes.